 Jeff Tweedy “WARM”

-In many ways, this is the logical culmination of a career of work.
+In many ways, this is the logical culmination of his career’s work.
 Somewhere in the melody, desperation and resignation of his voice and in the “going for it all” and “fuck it all” breadth of his Alternative Country music, Jeff Tweedy was searching for answers.
-For his devotees, his songs have always elicited the full spectrum from sniffles to sobbing.
+For his devotees, the songs have always elicited the full spectrum from sniffles to sobs.
 He knows how to hit the nerves.
-But, for the better part of a decade, beginning after “Yankee Hotel Foxtrot,” the bareness of sentiment was obscured by icy, if beautiful, protective layers applied by Jim O’Rourke and Nels Cline.
-While I love both musicians’ playing and some of the albums after “Y.H.F.”, but before Tweedy got sober, I also felt like some of the feeling was either detached from or obscured by the music and production.
+But, for the better part of a decade, beginning after “Yankee Hotel Foxtrot,” the bareness of sentiment was obscured by icy, if artful, protective layers.
+Which is just to say that, while I really like Jim O’Rourke and Nels Cline, Wilco’s playing on those post-YHF records did sometimes obfuscate the feeling in Tweedy’s songs.

-But in recent years, we knew that the cold, hermetic seal of Wilco was thawing.
-You could hear it in the sound of their music.
-But you could see it more evidently in Tweedy himself.
+But more recently the cold, hermetic seal of Wilco had begun to thaw.
+You could hear it, but also you could see it in Tweedy himself.
 You could see it in his comedic turns on “Portlandia” and with his buddy, Nick Offerman.
 You could hear it in the humanity of records he produced for Mavis Staples and Joan Shelley.
-You could really sense it in his father / son music with Tweedy (the band).
+You could really sense it in his father/son music with Tweedy (the band).
 That being said, these were merely clues that required intuition.
 They were not fully formed revelations.
 In recent years, though, Tweedy converted to Judaism, an act of love and solidarity with his wife and sons that ushered him into a journey and culture of searching and introspection.
 Not long after, Tweedy’s father died, holding his son’s hand as he passed away.
 And then, in 2018, Tweedy published his mid-life autobiography, “Let’s Go (So We Can Get Back).”
-It was there, and on “WARM,” loosely a companion album to the book, that the floodgates really opened.
+It was there, and on “WARM”—loosely a companion album to the book—that the floodgates really opened.

-“WARM” is the album that Jeff Tweedy could only have made at age fifty, in confrontation with death, a subject he’d been staring at for decades, and life, a force he poetically clings to.
-With his sons now independent, but also able and inclined to collaborate with their Dad, Jeff Tweedy found himself unable to hide his love (and fear) away.
+“WARM” is the album that Jeff Tweedy could only have made at age fifty.
+It is a direct confrontation with death, the subject he’d been staring at for decades, and life, the force he poetically clings to.
+With his sons now independent, willing and able collaborators, Jeff Tweedy found himself unable to hide his love (and fear) away.
 On “WARM” he doesn’t aim for the masterpiece.
 He seems content to allow “Being There” and “Y.H.F.” to stand atop that mantle.
 Instead, he aims for radical empathy.
 At once a love letter to himself, his father, his wife and his children, “WARM” is not a definitive statement.
 It’s the statement in process.
-It’s not the beloved, reluctant, middle-aged Rock Star milking a musical trick of sentiment beneath fine art.
-It’s the music of a human heart pressing up against the flabbier, hairier, occasionally less attractive, but altogether more beautiful, skin of a brave and sensitive man.
+It’s not the beloved, reluctant, middle-aged Rock Star milking sentiment for art’s sake.
+Rather, it’s the music of a human heart pressing up against the flabbier, hairier, less attractive, but altogether more beautiful, skin of a father, son and husband

 “WARM” is played almost entirely by Jeff Tweedy and his son, Spencer.
 Tweedy’s other son, Sammy, joins for a song, as does Wilco drummer, Glenn Kotche.
 It is quite literally a “folksy” record in that it is stripped down and made among family.
-Adorned with lap steel (or a guitar pedal that approximates it), bass, synthesizer and drums, the album sounds modest in scale but expert in song craft.
+Adorned with lap steel (or a guitar pedal that approximates it), bass, synthesizer and drums, the album sounds modest in scale but expert in craft.
 While there are solos, the jams are scant.
-If “WARM” is showy in any ways, it is in its honesty and its search for connection.
+If “WARM” is showy in any way, it is in its honesty.
 There are specific songs on the record that naturally evoke the softer, post-Tweedy-detox version of Wilco.
 And some of those songs might have even been better served by a full band.
-But, to have done so would have robbed the mid-life meditation and family affair of its poignancy.
-These songs were meant to be played by Jeff Tweedy and his son(s) as the singer looked deeply inward to consider those things outside of him that he most cherished but could not control.
+But, to have done so would have robbed the meditation of its poignancy.
+These were songs meant to be played by Jeff Tweedy and his son(s) as a consideration of those things outside of him that he most cherished but could not control.

 Though it hardly bears repeating, Tweedy is one of the very best songwriters of the last thirty years.
-His superpower is somewhere in his ability to deliver sadly beautiful songs that sound both like anthems for heaven and verses for believers who are losing faith.
-He’s fluent in all the important languages -- Country, Rock, Punk, Experimental -- and can bend a Major verse into a Minor chord like very few can.
-He’s not a traditionally “great” singer, but he’s able to channel both Neil Young and Paul Westerberg into hushed tones that also sound tuneful.
+His superpower is somewhere in his ability to deliver sadly beautiful songs that sound both like anthems for true believers as well as for those who are losing faith.
+He’s fluent in all the important languages—Country, Rock, Punk, Experimental—and can bend a Major verse into a Minor chord like very few can.
+He’s not a traditionally “great” singer, but he’s able to channel hushed tones into melody like Neil Young and Paul Westerberg can.
 It’s quite a feat.
-On “WARM,” all of these skills are on display, both in the sense that he writes and performs great songs and in that he does not hide himself or the songs inside the wizardry of his bandmates playing or production.
+On “WARM,” all of these skills are on display, both in the sense that he writes and performs great songs and in that he does not hide within the wizardry of playing or production.

-“Bombs Above,” the two minute opener, is a goddam master class in album thesis statements.
-On top of a slight bass line, some acoustic guitar and maybe some lap steel, the singer sounds like he’s not yet had his morning coffee.
+“Bombs Above,” the two minute opener, is a goddam master class in musical thesis statements.
+On top of the slightest of bass lines, some acoustic guitar and maybe some lap steel, the he sings as though he’s not yet had his morning coffee.
 It’s early.
 He’s weary.
 And yet, he has to share an apology for all of the pain.
-It’s a most honest sentiment from a man who thinks of his pain as all pain but also knows this to be both true and deluded and selfish and honest as the day.
-So he says it.
+It’s a most honest sentiment from a man who thinks of his pain as all pain but also knows this to be deluded and selfish.
+But he says it nonetheless.
 To everyone he loves.
-And, as soon as he’s done, the song ends.
+And, as soon as he’s done apologizing, the song ends.

-Over the eleven songs on “WARM,” I was frequently reminded of something the late Jason Molina wrote and sang with Songs: Ohia on “Farewell Transmission” from “Magnolia Electric Company.”
-The singer, prone to existential melancholy, was never one to look away from the abyss.
+Throughout “WARM,” I was frequently reminded of something the late Jason Molina sang with on “Farewell Transmission” from “Magnolia Electric Company.”
+The singer, prone to deep melancholy, was never one to look away from the abyss.
 In one of his greatest, most brutally honest couplets, he sings:

 The real truth about it is / No one gets it right